-- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 75 - Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is:: 53 - Measures are in place to ensure physical distancing of students on school busses.
-These measures must include (check all that apply): - o A maximum of one child per bus seat. - o Face mask required at all times. - Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply): - X Staggered school start times to permit more than one trip per bus at school start and close. - X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.
+- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 41 - Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is:: 45 students - Measures are in place to ensure physical distancing of students on school busses.
+These measures must include (check all that apply): - o A maximum of one child per bus seat. - Face masks required at all times. - Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply):

+Items that are planned for when students return to campus. o Staggered school start times to permit more than one trip per bus at school start and close.

-- Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.
+- X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.